AqdasZishan/Micro-Instagram/README.md

   - User list.
   - Post list.
   - Post creation form.
+  - User creation form
 - Axios integration for seamless API communication.
 - Components:
   - `UsersList` to display all users.
+  - `UsersForm` to create new users.
   - `PostsList` to display all posts.
   - `PostForm` to create new posts.